jghelani-hl/docker-demo-hl/README.md

 If you run `docker ps`, you will see that the MongoDB container is running.
 If you run `docker network inspect demo-network`, you will see that the MongoDB container is attached to the `demo-network` network.

-Now let’s run a node app container and attach it to the `demo-network` network:
+Now let’s run a node app container in attached mode and attach it to the `demo-network` network:

 ```powershell
 docker run --rm -it -p 3000:3000 --network demo-network --name demo-node-app demo-node:latest